• mina86.com

 The goal of SKG is a world where once a customer buys a game, they own its copy and can continue playing it even if the publisher loses interest in it.
 The movement initiated two petitions:

-The petitions experienced a dramatic rise in the number of petitioners recently.
-On the 2nd, the UK petition reached its goal of one hundred thousand signatures; a day later, the EU initiative reached its goal of one million signatures.
+They experienced a dramatic rise in the number of petitioners recently.
+On the 2nd of July, the UK petition reached its goal of one hundred thousand signatures; a day later, the EU initiative reached its goal of one million signatures.
 However, there are still reasons to sign.

 Ensuring validity